Plans supporting this feature: Professional Business Enterprise

 Document360 supports pasting tables from Microsoft Word and the web application of Microsoft Excel directly in the editor while retaining their structure.

-At this time, pasting tables from the desktop application of Microsoft Excel is not supported.
-If you need to insert a table from Excel, we recommend using the web application, while will allow you to directly paste the table in Document360 without loss of formatting.
+Currently, pasting tables from the desktop application of Microsoft Excel is not supported.
+If you need to insert a table from Excel, we recommend using the web application, which allows you to paste the table directly into Document360 without loss of formatting.